Song of the Sea (2014 film): Release

-The world premiere of Song of the Sea took place at the TIFF Kids children’s event of the 2014 Toronto International Film Festival celebration on 6 September 2014.
+The world premiere of Song of the Sea took place at the TIFF Kids children's event of the 2014 Toronto International Film Festival celebration on 6 September 2014.
 Theatrically, it was released in France, Belgium and Luxembourg on 10 December 2014.
 It received a limited release in North America on 19 December 2014, which qualified it for an Academy Award nomination.
 It was released in Ireland on 10 July 2015.

 Reception

 Box office

 The film has grossed in China and in the United States and Canada.

 Critical response

-Reviews for Song of the Sea were positive.
+Reviews for Song of the Sea were overwhelmingly positive.
 Todd Brown, founder and editor of Twitch Film, gave a highly positive review of the film, saying:

 A tale that weds absolutely gorgeous artwork with beautifully nuanced characters and a deep but natural rooting in ancient folk tales and magic, Song of the Sea has an assured and timeless quality to it.
 It is the sort of story that feels as though it always existed somewhere, just waiting until now to be told. [...]
 Song of the Sea is not about selling units, it's about story and heart and emotion and wonder and craftsmanship and because of that it becomes timeless, a beautiful piece of art that will delight audiences old and young and confirms what many suspected of Moore after Kells: The man's a master storyteller, and we can only hope he has many, many more stories to tell.

 On review aggregation website Rotten Tomatoes, the film has an approval rating of 99% based on 97 reviews, with an average rating of 8.40/10.
 The site's critics' consensus reads: "Song of the Sea boasts narrative depth commensurate with its visual beauty, adding up to an animated saga overflowing with family-friendly riches."
-On Metacritic the film has a score of 85 out of 100, from 24 reviews.
+On Metacritic the film has a score of 85 out of 100, from 24 reviews, indicating "universal acclaim".

-Writing in the Toronto Review, Carlos Aguilar said of the film: "Watching Song of the Sea it is easy to assert that this is one of the most blissfully beautiful animated films ever made.
-It is a gem beaming with awe-inspiring, heartwarming magic".